SpaceCurve/cesium/README.md

 Our Virtual Machine includes Node.js to run Cesium.
 To boot the Virtual Machine and log in, follow steps in [QuickStart for SpaceCurve Virtual Machine](../../../arcadapt/blob/master/quickstart.md).
 Then follow these steps to start the Node.js server:

-2. Double-click the Terminal icon at the top-center of the desktop, next to the Firefox icon.
+2. In the Virtual Machine, double-click the Terminal icon at the top-center of the desktop, next to the Firefox icon.
 3. In the terminal window, enter these commands:
         $ cd ~/cesium
         $ node server.js 5555